bacnguyencong/CytoDMLMJ/experiments/Application_1+Dataset_1/README.md

 fprintf('DMLMJ = %.2f\n', mean(M_Y_hat==Y_te)*100);
 ```

-This gives the following output:
+This gives the following output (_results may vary depending on PC_):
 ```
 Classification accuracies of k-nearest-neighbor using
 1) Supervised settings: